demir-delic/book-recommendation/README.md

 **Prerequisites:**

 - A free Google Books API key.
 Refer to the following documentation to obtain a key: https://developers.google.com/books/docs/v1/using#APIKey.
 The process takes less than 5 minutes with an existing Google account.
-- [Node.js](https://nodejs.org), [Yarn](https://yarnpkg.com/getting-started), and a terminal emulator such as [iTerm2](https://iterm2.com).
+- [Node.js (v12 or above)](https://nodejs.org), [Yarn 2](https://yarnpkg.com/getting-started), and a terminal emulator such as [iTerm2](https://iterm2.com).

-After sorting the prerequisites out, clone this repository and run the following:
+After sorting out the prerequisites, clone this repository and run the following:

 ```shell
 yarn install